Neutrino oscillation measurements with KamLAND and JUNO in the presence of scalar NSI: Oscillation probability in the presence of scalar NSI

 \begin{itemize}

-\item We observe two discernible oscillatory features in $P_{ee}$ for the given choice of energies and baseline.
+\item We observe two discernible oscillatory features in $P_{ee}$ for the given choice of energy ranges and baseline.
 The longer-wavelength oscillations are $\Delta m^2_{21}$-driven while the smaller-wavelength oscillations are $\Delta m^2_{31}$-driven.
 As argued in Sec. \ref{sec:analytical}, the effect of sNSI on $\theta_{13}$ is small.
-If we only look at the change in the $\Delta m^2_{21}$-driven oscillations, we see that in each plot there is an energy at which the positive and negative $\eta$ probabilities coincide.
-For example, in the case of $\eta_{ee}$ and NO, this occurs at $E_{\bar{\nu}}\approx 2~\rm MeV$ while for $\eta_{\mu\mu}$ and NO, this occurs at $E_{\bar{\nu}}\approx 3~\rm MeV$.
-The enhancing or suppression of $P_{ee}$, compared to the standard case, as a function of the sign of $\eta_{\alpha\alpha}$ flips at this energy value.
+If we only look at the change in the $\Delta m^2_{21}$-driven oscillations, we see that in each plot there is an energy at which the probabilities for positive and negative $\eta_{\alpha\alpha}$ coincide.
+For example, in the case of $\eta_{ee}$ and NO, this occurs at $E_{\bar{\nu}}\approx 2~\rm MeV$ for JUNO while for KamLAND this occurs at $E_{\bar{\nu}}\approx 3~\rm MeV$ and $6~\rm MeV$.
+The enhancement or suppression of $P_{ee}$, compared to the standard case, as a function of the sign of $\eta_{ee}$ flips at this energy value.